 Usually a movie review is posted here.
-But since Passion Sunday is upon us, we found it befitting to list a few movies we usually watch this time of year.
+But since this is Passion Week, we found it befitting to list a few movies we usually watch this time of year.
 And we also wanted to know if you had any favorites among this list or some that were not listed you would like to tell us about.

 The Passion of the Christ starring Jim Caviezel (The Count of Monte Cristo) and Monica Bellucci.
 Directed by Mel Gibson.
 This film is the closet to true scriptural interpretation.
 As it depicts the last twelve hours of Jesus’ life.
 A difficult film for me to watch as it always leaves me in tears.
 There are just so many memorable moments in this film.
-Caviezel was excellent in his role.
+Caviezel was excellent in his role as the Christ.
 Originally released in 2004.
-The film is 2 hours and 6 minutes long and can be seen on Amazon Prime, Pluto TV and Tubi TV.
+The film is 2 hours and 6 minutes long and can be seen on Amazon Prime, Vudu, and NordVPN.

 Forty Nights.
 The character story about Christ (DJ Perry) beginning at his baptism by John the Baptist (Terry Jernigan) and ending with his wilderness quest.
 Here Jesus reflects on his childhood and the events that shaped his life.
 We found this movie to be interesting because you see how Satan is constantly antagonizing him in greater depth.
 More than we have seen in previous films.
 Released in 2016.
 The film is 1 hour and 26 minutes and can be seen on Amazon Prime, Pluto TV and Tubi TV.